Commencement '23 Information -- CLICK HERE --

 Assurance Argument

-The argument was worked on for many months by the Accreditation Team, multiple criterion committees, and by individuals whose area of specialization is under review.
-This document was sent to the HLC Peer Reviewers who visited the campus (two in-person and three virtually).
+This “argument” is worked on for many months by the Accreditation Team, multiple criterion committees, and by individuals whose area of specialization is under review.
+This document is sent to the HLC Peer Reviewers who visit the campus.
+While called an argument, it is really more a comprehensive report outlining how the institution meets each criterion.

-As each argument is based on the Mission and Vision Statements established by the Board of Regents, it is important both to Highlands and the reviewers that these be clearly defined and understood by both.
+Each argument is based on the Mission and Vision Statements established by the Board of Regents, so it is important both to NMHU and the reviewers that these be clearly defined and understood by both.

 As a point of clarification, the argument is written based on the results of the works done across campus.
 The Accreditation Team is constituted to ask for this information, but is not necessarily involved in the creation of the works.